Roxham Road: Local support

-Janet McFetridge, a retired teacher and mayor of the nearby village of Champlain, who serves on the board of Plattsburgh Cares, has parked her car almost every day since early 2017, to assist crossers.
-She collects information from those making the crossing about why they are doing so, as well as offering them snacks, children's toys and other items that might immediately be of use such as knit hats in cold weather, and taking any items they want to leave behind.
-She also explains what will happen after they cross the border—initially many, she said, feared the RCMP would open fire on them; she told them they would not.

-"I was just horrified that people were leaving the United States, where we have this idea of being a beacon of hope, for another country," McFetridge told The Washington Post.
-"I can at least give them a kind word, and recognize them as people by saying, 'I am sorry you feel you have to do this.'"
-She learned from one African migrant that she was an Internet celebrity in his country due to appearing in so many other irregular crossers' videos.

 Taxi drivers in the Plattsburgh area, some of whom have been the subject of a CBC documentary short, Road to Roxham, have found the refugees to be lucrative passengers; some have even gone into the business strictly to transport refugees to the end of Roxham.
 They await arrivals at Plattsburgh International Airport, the city's train station and the Greyhound bus depot at a gas station on U.S. Route 9 just north of the city.
 Many have posted decals on their vehicles giving fare information for Roxham Road, a half-hour, 25 mi trip from Plattsburgh.
 Those refugees who do not come by bus are brought to Roxham, or the bus depot, by smugglers from all over the U.S. who charge a thousand dollars or more and place Uber and Lyft decals on their vehicles to allay suspicion.